 The Rhode Island shark cage diving boat, “Snappa” has been involved with the National Marine Fisheries Service Shark Tagging Program since 1976.
 Results from our tagging provide useful information concerning feeding, reproduction, growth, and migration habits.
-Of the 2,359 sharks that have been tagged and released, 234 have been recaptured.
+Of the 2,538 sharks that have been tagged and released, 252 have been recaptured.
 Our most notable tag releases were from a 20 ft.
 Great White shark weighing approximately 4,000 lbs. and a 5 ft.
 Great White shark.
 One being the largest and the other being one of the smallest Great Whites ever released for the N. M. F. Shark Tagging Program.
 A number of our sharks have been at liberty for as long as 12 yrs. prior to recapture.
 Notable returns have come from areas as distant as the Gulf of Mexico, Venezuela, the Azores, and off the west coast of Africa near the Cape Verde Islands some 2,700 miles away.
 The types of sharks one may encounter in Rhode Island waters include the Dusky, Blue, Thresher, Mako, Basking, Sandbar, Great White, Hammerhead, Porbeagle and Tiger.
+The best month for sharks are June through September.

 Recognition has to go out to all of my shark cage divers and sport fishermen who have unselfishly joined the path of research and preservation of one of nature’s most beautiful creations, the shark.
 Without your cooperation none of the information that has been gathered would have been possible.
 A big thank you goes out to all of you.